syedwajihrizvi/jobee-backend/README.md

-# springboot-starter
+# Jobee Backend
-Contains basic pom.xml file along with everthing needed for User/Profiles.
+Springboot backend for Jobee.
+Contains docker-compose file for easy deployement.
-Login, Register routes are in place and all maven repos needed to entities and connection to PostGres are included as well.
+Simple have Docker installed on your PC and run docker-compose up from the project directory